c4tom/DreamDevBox/docs/howto/devilbox/move-backups-to-different-directory.rst

 *************************************

-No matter if your backups are already in a different location or if you want to move them out of the Devilbox git directory now, you can do that in a few simple steps.
+No matter if your backups are already in a different location or if you want to move them out of the DreamDevBox git directory now, you can do that in a few simple steps.

 **Table of Contents**

 .. contents:: :local:

-Move backups out of the Devilbox git directory
+Move backups out of the DreamDevBox git directory
 ==============================================

 All you have to do is to adjust the path of :ref:`env_host_path_backupdir` in the ``.env`` file.

 .. code-block:: bash

-   # Navigate to Devilbox git directory
+   # Navigate to DreamDevBox git directory
    host> cd path/to/devilbox

    # Open the .env file with your favourite editor